 Most car security is inadequate.
-Thieves are able to break into and drive away with most models of vehicles in less than a minute.
-Research shows that particular kinds of thieves favour certain models because they have found ways to steal them easily.
+Thieves can break into and drive away with most models of vehicles in less than a minute.
+Research shows that kinds of thieves favour certain models because they have found ways to steal them easily.
 Many of these stolen vehicles will be used in other crimes and are often involved in police pursuits.
 These pursuits can become a safety risk to the public and the police officers involved.

 Tips to prevent Vehicle Theft

 Do not leave your vehicle running - Under no circumstances should you leave your vehicle unattended while running with the key in the ignition.
 NOTE: Remote car starters are not a problem; they are designed to shut off if attempts are made to steal the vehicle.

 No Spare Keys - Do not leave a spare key hidden in the vehicle.
 Thieves look for spare keys, and once they break into your vehicle, they know all the hiding spots.
 You can get a spare key holder for your wallet or purse.